elec327/elec327.github.io/syllabus.md

 **Prerequisites:** ELEC 220.
 Also useful are 240 and 241.

-**Grading:** Grades will be based on: approximately five lab modules (25%), a midterm project (20% each), a final project (30%), a skills matrix/class participation/in-class quizzes (25%).
+**Grading:** Grades will be based on: _completion_ of approximately five lab modules (25%), a midterm project (20%), a final project (30%), a skills matrix/class participation/in-class quizzes (25%).
 A number of extra credit options will be available throughout the semester for a maximum of 30% of the final grade.
 Late assignments may be accepted (with penalty), except for printed circuit board orders , where late submissions may not be accepted.
 Students wishing to submit late assignments should contact the instructor prior to the due date.

 **Honor code:**  You are encouraged to work **with** other students in ELEC327 on the labs.
 Each student should turn in their own lab writeup (except for midterm and final project, which